feddybear/flipside_ph/README.md

 Kaldi-based ASR experiments for the Filipino language

 # ⚠️<span style="color: red;">WARNING</span>
 This repository is now deprecated.
-Please see [flipvox on huggingface](https://huggingface.co/spaces/feddybear/flipscribe) for the latest activities.
+Please see [this blog](https://www.angfederi.co/post/current-state-filipino-asr/) and [flipvox on huggingface](https://huggingface.co/flipvox) for the latest activities.

 ## Corpus-building